RekerLab/ActiveDelta/README.md

 ## Overview

-ActiveDelta is an adaptive active learning approach that leverages paired molecular representations to predict molecular improvements from the best current training compound to prioritize molecules for training set expansion.
+ActiveDelta is an adaptive active learning approach that leverages paired molecular representations to predict molecular improvements from the best current training compound to prioritize molecules for data aquisition.

+The associated publication is currently under review.

+We would like to thank the Chemprop, XGBoost, and the Scikit-learn developers for making their machine learning algorithms publicly available.

 ## Requirements
 * [RDKit](https://www.rdkit.org/docs/Install.html)